Highlights (magazine): Aloysius

 The Aloysius stories were written by Sydney K. Davis.
 They centralized on an anthropomorphic wolf named Aloysius, who would get into a situation and have to be rescued by the other characters in the story, a male named Samuel Samuel and a female named Wanda.
 These stories began in 1951 and appeared until 1993.

 The Bear Family

-This is a cartoon created by Garry Cleveland Myers.
+The Bear Family is a cartoon created by Garry Cleveland Myers.
 It focuses on a family of bears consisting of Father Bear, Mother Bear, daughter Woozy, and sons Poozy and Piddy.
-They learned about everything from name-calling to discipline.
-This comic appeared from the beginning until 1989, and again from 1998 to 2012.
+The young bears learn about everything from name-calling to discipline.
+The comic appeared from the beginning until 1989, and again from 1998 to 2012.

 Your Best Self

 "Your Best Self" is a one-panel comic that appeared until June 2015 showing kids doing the right thing.

 Highlights High Five

 Highlights High Five is a younger children's counterpart to Highlights, first published with the January 2007 issue.
-This children's magazine is for preschoolers ages two through five.
+The children's magazine is for preschoolers ages two through five.
 The goal of High Five is to help children develop and to give parent and child a fun and meaningful activity to do together each month.
-Every issue is 40 pages and includes poems and stories, crafts, easy recipes, games, puzzles and other activities that encourage children to be lifelong learners.
+Every issue is 40 pages and includes poems and stories, crafts, easy recipes, games, puzzles, and other activities encouraging children to be lifelong learners.

 In July 2008, Highlights for Children launched a Korean edition of Highlights High Five published under the title Hello Friend.
 In 2014, the company launched High Five Bilingüe for English and Spanish speakers.